AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/uri-resolver.md

 ## Context

-Linked Data applications typically acquire additional relevant data by adopting `Follow Your Nose <follow-your-nose.html>` behavior: any URI in a graph may be assumed to be de-referencable to obtain additional data.
+Linked Data applications typically acquire additional relevant data by adopting

 However in practice simple de-referencing, i.e. performing a GET request on a URI, is not always desirable.
 For example: